F-Dumoulin/tools-service-dompp/README.md

 # Koalati Tools API

-This is the web service that handles requests for all website testing on Koalati.
+This is the web service that handles requests for DOM-PP based testing on Koalati.

 ## Getting started
 The easiest way to get started is to use Docker Compose with the provided configurations.